In light of Covid-19 the guidelines around physical activity and exercise have changed. Please review this page for further information.

 Sections in this guide (click title to view)

 1. Why get active?

 The council's vision is for all people in Lambeth to be physically active in their daily lives.

 We know it can often feel that life is too busy to get fit and be active - but making time for some form of physical activity each day can actually be fun and really easy.

 Your physical health has a big impact on how you are feeling emotionally and mentally.
 At times like these, it can be easy to fall into unhealthy patterns of behaviour which in turn can make you feel worse.
-Try to eat healthy, well-balanced meals, drink enough water and exercise inside where possible and outside once a day.
+Try to eat healthy, well-balanced meals, drink enough water and exercise regularly.

-If you are staying at home, you can find free easy 10 minute work outs from Public Health England or other exercise videos to try at home on the NHS Fitness Studio.
+If you still prefer to stay at home, you can find free easy 10 minute work outs from Public Health England or other exercise videos to try at home on the NHS Fitness Studio.

 Being active reduces the risk of developing many diseases, including diabetes, heart disease and certain cancers.
 It also improves mental health, sleep, concentration and mood.